erithion/tiril/README.md

 </details>

-* In case you know what JSON format is and you have some good JSON viewer you could also review the book's internals to make sure everything is placed where it should be
+In case you know what JSON format is and you have some good JSON viewer you could also review the book's internals to make sure everything is aligned as it should be
 <details>
  <summary>Click to see the gif-image</summary>